pengutronix/genimage/README.rst

 additionally each image can have one of the following sections describing the type of the image:

-cpio, cramfs, ext2, ext3, ext4, file, flash, hdimage, iso, jffs2, squashfs,
+cpio, cramfs, ext2, ext3, ext4, file, flash, hdimage, iso, jffs2, qemu, squashfs,
 tar, ubi, ubifs, vfat.

 partition options: